SEEDGuard/SEVAL/README.md

 Ensure that you have a detailed readme that describes how to use the evaluation method.

-An example of an evaluation method and approriate readme can be found [here](https://github.com/SEEDGuard/SEVAL/tree/main/src/tasks/code_generation).
+An example of an evaluation method and appropriate readme can be found [here](https://github.com/SEEDGuard/SEVAL/tree/main/src/tasks/code_generation).

-3. **Add a test scipt for you evaluation**
+3. **Add a test script for you evaluation**

-In order to ensure the validity of the evaluation method, we are requiring that you provide a test script as well.
+In order to ensure the validity of the evaluation method, we require that you provide a test script as well.

 There is a separate test folder that you must add your tests to.
 We also ask that you provide a 'how-to-test' section in your readme, detailing how to test the evaluation method.

 ## Coordinator

-Mitchell Huggins, please contact [ywang146@ncsu.edu](ywang146@ncsu.edu) if any questions about SEVAL.
+Mitchell Huggins, please contact [mrhuggin@ncsu.edu](mrhuggin@ncsu.edu) if any questions about SEVAL.

 ## Contributors